CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_how_much_and_how_often_html.md

 As your child gets older, he or she may eat different amounts of food each day.
 This is normal.
 Beginning around 12 months old, your child grows more slowly than when he or she was younger.
 Your child may even go a couple of days without eating much at all.
 Over the course of a week your child should get all of the foods and nutrients he or she needs.

 Visit the [American Academy of Pediatrics](https://www.healthychildren.org/English/ages-stages/toddler/nutrition/Pages/Serving-Sizes-for-Toddlers.aspx) for examples of serving sizes for your child.

-If you are worried about how much or how frequently your child is eating, talk to your child’s doctor or nurse.
+If you are worried about how much or how frequently your child is eating, talk to your childaÌ‚â‚¬TMs doctor or nurse.

 Did You Know?![A mother interacting with her 6 month old daughter as she feeds her a banana.](/nutrition/infantandtoddlernutrition/images/how-much-how-often.jpg?_=42601 "how-much-how-often")